JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 1. Serializable type.
 2. Class name postfix.
 3. Whether to use Lombok or not.
 4. Name pattern regexp.
-This option is useful if you use an obligatory naming convention for DTOs.
-It allows JPA Buddy to associate DTO with its JPA Entity using a DTO name only.
-To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
+This option is useful if you follow an obligatory naming convention for DTOs.
+It allows JPA Buddy to associate a DTO with its JPA Entity using a DTO name only.
+You can specify a placeholder for the simple class name of the target JPA entity using the `(?<entity>.)` pattern.
 E.g., `(?.)Dto` means that the `MyEntityDto` class will be considered as a DTO for `MyEntity`.
-The feature is disabled when the field is empty.
+This feature is disabled when the field is empty.
 5. Class comment.
 Defines the comment that will be generated over the DTO class.
 6. Comment link regexp (The feature is disabled when the field is empty).
-It allows JPA Buddy to associate DTO with its JPA Entity.
+It allows JPA Buddy to associate a DTO with its JPA Entity.
 To specify a placeholder for the target entity FQN (Fully Qualified Name) in a comment use the `(?<entity>.*)` pattern.
 So, if the regexp is defined as `A DTO for the{@link (?.*)} entity.` it will be resolved in the following comment:
   ```java
   // A DTO for the {@link io.jpabuddy.demo.entities.Project} entity.
   ```

 ### Convenient Navigation between Entity and its DTOs

-As soon as JPA Buddy is able to associate DTO class with the entity:
+Once JPA Buddy associates a DTO class with its corresponding entity:

 * The DTO class will appear in the **Dto & Projections** section in the JPA Structure tab and in the Editor Toolbar (1)
-* The gutter icon will appear in the DTO to ease the navigation to its entity (2)
+* A gutter icon will appear in the DTO class, providing a convenient way to navigate to its associated entity (2)

 ![dto-navigation](img/dto-navigation.png)